What a Blonde

 What a Blonde is a 1945 American screwball comedy film directed by Leslie Goodwins and starring Leon Errol, Richard Lane, Michael St. Angel, and Elaine Riley.
 The screenplay, by Charles E. Roberts, was based on a story by Oscar Brodney.
 The film was released by RKO Radio Pictures on January 27, 1945.

 Plot

 After running out of gas coupons due to wartime rationing, a lingerie tycoon must carpool with two other people in order to receive more.
-So, when he invites one of his new employees and a showgirl to be his "riders" a whole series of misunderstandings ensue when a bunch of chorus girls move into the tycoon's mansion and takeover everything.
+When he invites one of his new employees and a showgirl to be his "riders" a whole series of misunderstandings ensue.
+A group of chorus girls move into the tycoon's mansion and takeover everything.